SmritiGoyal/rtat-optimization/docs/methodology.md

 The project's defensible claims, in order of strength:

-1. **Strong holdout generalization.** Val→holdout AUC gap of ~0.011 across all four thresholds.
+1. **Honest out-of-time generalization.** Final 2026 holdout AUC 0.807 (T=5) under a select-then-refit protocol, with a fold-level encoder leak found and fixed during audit (Section 7.5).
 2. **Leakage-safe by construction.** Five-test audit returns 33/41 CLEAN; train-only encoder fits documented; engineer-proxy gap of 0.74d well within tolerance.
-3. **32% MAE improvement over baseline** on a strict out-of-time test set (4.60d vs 6.77d).
+3. **32% MAE improvement over baseline** on the locked 2026 holdout (4.58d vs 6.77d).
-4. **Operational translation across 4 levers.** Top recommendation segment plus three additional levers cover the operational decision space; no single lever monopolizes (46/25/18/11 distribution).
+4. **Operational translation across 4 levers.** Top recommendation segment plus three additional levers cover the operational decision space; no single lever monopolizes (43/29/18/11 distribution).
-5. **NPS external validation.** 16.5pp promoter gap, 12.5pp detractor gap between low-risk and high-risk predicted segments, computed without NPS in the model.
+5. **5.2pp promoter gap, 3.8pp detractor gap** between low-risk and high-risk predicted segments, computed out-of-sample (2025 responders scored by the 2023-24 selection model) without NPS in the model.
+The earlier wider gap was inflated by the encoder leak.

 The weakest claims, by contrast, are about specific lever multipliers (1.15×, 1.30×) — those would benefit from formal sensitivity analysis in a v2.